-- 79. Full dualling of the A47 route is promoted through the A47 Alliance, which brings together the business community, local authorities, MPs and stakeholders along the whole of the trunk road route between Peterborough and Lowestoft.
-The Government's Roads Investment Strategy has identified further improvements within the Greater Norwich area at Blofield to North Burlingham, Thickthorn, and Easton to East Tuddenham.
-These are scheduled to start in 2021/22, 2020/21 and 2021/22 respectively.
-This will benefit growth in the GNLP area by improving connectivity. - 80.
-Greater Norwich also includes two routes which form part of the Government's Major Road Network (MRN) local non-trunk roads of national importance.
+- 78. Full dualling of the A47 route is promoted through the A47 Alliance, which brings together the business community, local authorities, MPs and stakeholders along the whole of the trunk road route between Peterborough and Lowestoft.
+The Government's Roads Investment Strategy is committed to A47 improvements within the Greater Norwich area with Blofield to North Burlingham dualling, Thickthorn A11/A47 junction improvements, and Easton to East Tuddenham dualling.
+These will all progress through the NSIP process and are all scheduled to start construction in 2022/23. - 79.
+Greater Norwich also includes two routes which form part of the Government's Major Road Network (MRN) - local non-trunk roads of national importance.
 Within the Greater Norwich area, this includes the A140 both north and south of Norwich (including the A1270 Broadland Northway, also known as the Norwich Northern Distributor Road) and the A146 connecting Norwich to Lowestoft.
-Working with Transport East, the sub-national transport body, the Long Stratton bypass has been identified as a regional MRN priority and given conditional approval for Government funding. - 81.
+Working with Transport East, the sub-national transport body, the Long Stratton bypass has been identified as a regional MRN priority and given conditional approval for Government funding. - 80.
 To the south, the A140 provides access to Ipswich and London and to Bury St. Edmunds and Cambridge from the south of the area.
 It also provides local links to Diss and Harleston and is almost entirely single carriageway.
 To ease congestion through Long Stratton, a bypass is planned to be delivered alongside 1,800 new homes.
-Subject to full approval by Government, construction of the Long Stratton bypass could commence in 2022. - 82.
+Subject to full approval by Government, construction of the Long Stratton bypass could commence in 2022. - 81.
 The A1270 Broadland Northway was opened in 2018.
 It has reduced congestion through the north of Norwich and improved access to the airport, coast and Broads.
-Related improvements to public transport in Norwich are an integral part of the scheme.
-A preferred option to extend the road with a "Western Link" between the A1270 and the A47 has also been identified.
+Related improvements to public transport in Norwich are an integral part of the scheme. - 82.
+A preferred route for a dual carriageway "Western Link" between the A1270 and the A47 was confirmed in July 2019.
+The Department for Transport (DfT) approved the Strategic Outline Business Case in May 2020 giving the project conditional entry into its 'Large Local Majors' funding programme and awarding more than £1 million of development funding for the project in the 2020/21 financial year.